Advocates Say Trump Budget Cuts Will Hurt Country's Most Vulnerable

 "I would say that the number of people having to go to nursing home care or some alternate type of care that's more expensive — that's very real," Pruett says.
 "So we save the taxpayers money, no question about it."

 Trump officials say they too want to save the taxpayers money, and that the programs targeted for cuts are wasteful and ineffective.
-Mick Mulvaney, Director of the Office of Management and Budget, says that includes community block grants that fund things like Meals on Wheels.
+Mick Mulvaney, director of the Office of Management and Budget, says that includes community block grants that fund things like Meals on Wheels.
 He says the government has spent billions of dollars with little to show for it.

 "I can't defend that any more," Mulvaney said in a press conference on Thursday.
 "We're $20 trillion in debt.
 We're going to spend money — we're going to spend a lot of money — but we're not going to spend it on programs that cannot show that they actually deliver the promises that we've made to people."